mizerc/mizerc.github.io/content/posts/iot-weather-station/index.md

 ## Code

-I am using the `Arduino IDE` to program the microcontroller.
 We need a few libraries to be able to use the `BME280` sensor and the `TFT Display`.
+I am using the `Arduino IDE` to download the libraries and to program the microcontroller.
+The libraries are available in the `Arduino Library Manager`.

 ## Power Supply